John Candy is an overworked air traffic controller who goes on a family beach vacation and he gets very little relaxing done.

 The main driving force is Candy and Crenna annoying each other and finally making a big bet of winning the local regatta.
 Crenna is quite pompously funny in his few scenes he has.
 I wish he got more screentime in this.

 Candy and Torn drink together.
 Torn really plays up his pirate persona and that wears me down fast.
 Candy gets schooled at how to sail.
-Top that off with a montage accompanied by a Jimmy Buffett tune of the family coming together to fix up Torn’s boat.
+Add to that a montage accompanied by a Jimmy Buffett tune of the family coming together to fix up Torn’s boat.
 Then finally, the big boat race, which doesn’t provide any excitement.
 Candy wins and that’s it.

 Thanks to Summer Rental and One Crazy Summer, I always imagined I was missing out on my summer vacations since I never had a boat race with some bad guy.
 Based on these movies you would think that’s how summers are always meant to end.